seshuparavastu/pruning_based_on_importance_and_redundancy/README.md

 ```

-There are two ways of running the code, the first one is using a pre-trained vgg-16 model to save training time (the weights need to be downloaded from google drive) and then running the algorithm.
-The second way is to run the model by first training the model and then running the algorithm.
+There are two ways of running the code, the first one is using a pre-trained vgg-16 model to save training time (the weights need to be downloaded from google drive) and then running the algorithm on this model.
+The second way is first train the base model from scratch and then running the algorithm (this is in case, you do not want to download the training data from google drive.
+Both ways should yield similar results).

 ### Running with the pre-trained model

 * Download the "training_4" directory from this google drive https://drive.google.com/drive/folders/1Yd-DQnG-Borb_N87-pcw2Vfrss17gRBx?usp=share_link
-  * Copy this directory into the "pruning_based_on_importance_and_redundancy" directory, which should have been created when you git clone this repo
+  * Copy this directory into the "pruning_based_on_importance_and_redundancy" directory, which should have been created when you git clone this repo.
-  * **Make sure the "training_4" directory is in the same level as the python script**
+  * **Make sure the "training_4" directory is in the same level as the python script.**
-  * This directory should have 3 files - "checkpoint", "cp.ckpt.data-00000-of-00001" and "cp.ckpt.index"
+  * This directory should have 3 files - "checkpoint", "cp.ckpt.data-00000-of-00001" and "cp.ckpt.index".

-* Now run the following, note that the first argument is the threshold for entropy and the second argument is the threshold for similarity
+* Now run the following, note that the first argument is the threshold for entropy and the second argument is the threshold for Redundancy

 ```
         python vgg16_pruning_based_on_importance_and_redundancy.py 0.3 0.8